 Certifications must be renewed each year.
 At least one course must be taught during the first year of certification.
 MCTs must allow students to evaluate their course, and they must maintain a high rate of customer satisfaction.

 Having a college degree is not required to become an MCT but it is a highly recommended credential.
 A bachelor's degree in computer science or information technology is usually the first step toward becoming a trainer.
 Individuals seeking to become one should have at least two years of experience working as an information technology professional.
 MCTs might come from several professional backgrounds.
 Systems engineers (or software developers), database administrators, Microsoft Office specialists, computer support specialists or solution developers might pursue the credential.
-Salaries for MCTs ranged from $61,000 to $81,389 in October 2016, according to PayScale.com.
+The average salary for MCTs was $82,000 in July 2019, according to PayScale.com.

 Microsoft Certified Trainers, or MCTs, must prove their ability to be instructors and their competency with Microsoft programs and computer technology before being admitted to the certification course.
 After passing the certification exam, an MCT must maintain the certification yearly, and must teach at least one course in the first year.
 Once certified, MCTs are able to teach at Microsoft training centers; however, they must be certified in each course they want to teach.